-- 26.1 Only chassis, gearboxes and engine installation kits complying entirely with the following homologations may be used during official test days and Events.

-- a.
-Chassis Homologation No: TBD

-- b.
-Gearbox Homologation No: TBD

-c.
-Engine Installation Kit Homologation No: TBD
+- 26.1 Only chassis, gearboxes and engine installation kits complying entirely with the following homologations may be used during official test days and Events. - a) Chassis Homologation No: TBD - b) Gearbox Homologation No: TBD - c) Engine Installation Kit Homologation No: TBD

-Once supplied, the components must not be modified in any way whatsoever except where specifically permitted by the Technical Regulations or with the written permission of SCCA Pro Racing after consultation with the manufacturer.
-Any such modifications will only be permitted if they are deemed absolutely necessary after a problem has been clearly identified.
+Once supplied, the components must not be modified in any way whatsoever except where specifically permitted by the Technical Regulations, or except in the case of automobiles adapted for disabled Drivers in possession of a Certificate of Adaptations issued by the FIA, or with the written permission of SCCA Pro Racing and PMH after consultation with the manufacturer.
+Modifications to the automobile in accordance with the adaptations specified in the Certificate of Adaptations are authorized.
+Other modifications will only be permitted if they are deemed absolutely necessary after a problem has been clearly identified.

-The entire car, as both an assembly and individual parts, must remain "as delivered", except for changes expressly permitted in writing by SCCA Pro Racing via the following:
+The entire car, as both an assembly and individual parts, must remain "as delivered", except for changes expressly permitted in writing by the Championship via the following: